These sweet and spicy pickled radishes play an unusual twist to typical radishes. They are easy to make and perfect on tacos!

 We always have a bunch of radishes too – they are easy to grow, and oddly enough, our girls like to eat them as they are – just like an apple.
 A small apple.
 Next time you find yourself with a bunch of radishes to use up quickly, these pickled radishes are the way to go.

-They are the perfect mix of spicy, sweet and pickled and are perfect for tacos and sandwiches or even eaten as they are – straight from the jar.
+Sprinkle with pepper flakes and mustard seeds, and pour the cooled vinegar over.
 If you are short on liquid, top off with vinegar and a pinch of salt.

 Allow the flavors to do their thing for 24 hours before throwing them in the refrigerator.

 Since there is no formal canning process to make these shelf stable, it’s important to refrigerate them and use them within 7-10 days.

 - 1 lb radishes sliced thin